PumpMagic/twitchplayspapermario/README.md

 ### Configuration
 TPPM uses a homegrown IRC library that is configured to work with Twitch.tv's IRC servers.

-1. Copy tppm.toml.example in the root directory to tppm.toml
+1. In the root directory, copy `tppm.toml.example` to `tppm.toml`
 2. Get your Twitch OAuth key by visiting https://twitchapps.com/tmi/ while logged into Twitch
-3. In tppm.toml, put your Twitch OAuth key into the "pass" field, your Twitch account name into the "nick" field, and the channel of the Twitch user you want to listen to in "channel"
+3. In `tppm.toml`, put your Twitch OAuth key into the "pass" field, your Twitch account name into the "nick" field, and the channel of the Twitch user you want to listen to in "channel"

 ### Running
 Run TPPM with `cargo run`.